firefly2442/home-automation/README.md

 * check pihole status and notify if down
 * add zwavejs version to update check
 * add zwavejs devices back in
-* turn on alarm after sufficient testing
+* update watsor to 20.04 and TensorRT 8.2
-* get dimmer switch working, zwave
+* get dimmer switch working, zwave, get integrated into automations
-* flash lights when person detected
-* create container on Pi to subscribe to mqtt and save person detection to usb drive, provide deep links to frigate recordings at this timestamps via the API
+* create container on Pi to subscribe to mqtt and save person detection to usb drive, provide deep links to frigate recordings at this timestamp via the API
 * check disk usage by Frigate
 * check /video disk usage and frigate recordings amounts
 * add explanatory text on containers, documentation, images/GIFs to README, add helpful links